echoqshen/Final_project/README.md

 ####
 We collected data sets from the Bureau of Labor Statistics website (BLS) [https://www.bls.gov/data/], a national organization that provides data on labor market activity, working conditions, price changes, and productivity in the US economy.
 Additionally, we examined datasets from The Federal Reserve Bank of St. Louis' Federal Reserve Economic Database (FRED) [https://fred.stlouisfed.org/], which is one of the nation's leading trusted sources for economic data.
 The CSV files we retrieved contain 20+ years (2000-2021) of information which we feel is a sufficient historical view that can be leveraged in order to predict a future outcome.
 Some of the data columns that we are reviewing include data on educational levels, race, and gender.

 For the data exploration phase, we used an API key to scrape data from the St. Louis FRED website.
 We selected a few reports that are related to the US unemployment rate and mapped it into a DataFrame using the reduce() method, then saved the results into a CSV file.
-We filtered and cleaned the data with Python to get rid of duplicate or null rows/columns of data, as then combined related categories into a single CSV (i.e. separate CSV datasets for Male and Female data combined into one CSV [gender.csv]).
+We filtered and cleaned the data with Python to get rid of duplicate or null rows/columns of data, as then combined related categories into a single CSV (i.e. separate CSV datasets for Male and Female data combined into [gender.csv](Resources/gender.csv)).

 Next, once all the CSVs were sorted and cleaned to only include relevant data, we created an AWS RDS cloud database and linked it to Postgres/pgAdmin4 using a connection string.